stcarrez/ada-keystore/docs/akt.md

 * by reading a file that contains the password,
 * by looking at an environment variable,
 * by using a command line argument,
+* by getting the password through the
+_ssh-askpass_(1) external command,
+* by running an external command,
 * by asking interactively the user for the password,
 * by asking through a network socket for the password.